brkarcher/brkarcher.github.io/opera.md

 "He hasn't.
 And... you should see his body for yourself."

-Susanne pulled her phone out of her pocket, unlocked it, and swiped a few times before turning it around to show the Lieutenant.
+Kauter pulled her phone out of her pocket, unlocked it, and swiped a few times before turning it around to show the Lieutenant.

 Lieutenant Bouterk's eyes bored into the screen for a few seconds, then they flicked back up to Sergeant Kauter's.
 "You are sure?"